openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Format Identifier

-The Credential format identifier is `ldp_vc`.
+The Credential Format identifier is `ldp_vc`.

 When the `format` value is `ldp_vc`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

 `@context` value in the `credential_definition` object could be used by the Wallet to check whether it supports a certain VC or not.
 If necessary, the Wallet could apply JSON-LD processing to the Credential issued by the Credential Issuer.

-Note: Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.
+Note: Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential Format identifier.

 #### Credential Issuer Metadata {#server_metadata_ldp_vc}

-The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters):
+The following additional Credential Issuer metadata are defined for this Credential Format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters):

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following three sub claims:
   * `@context`: REQUIRED.
 Array as defined in [@VC_DATA], Section 4.1.